luciusmagn/magnusi.tech/posts/huoh.md

 don't think it would be fair to leave him out like that.
 It's cold, and well, he isn't freezing to death, but his lips are a little blue.
 I will take him to the truck and let him rest.
 Would you like to come with?"

 He lifted this "Loki" and put him over his shoulder.
-Horus was a pretty big and appeared to be mascular (despite his beige trench coat obscuring most of his physique to Neiro and any possible nearby observer), and Loki was more on the scrawny side and shorter than Horus.
+Horus was a pretty big and appeared to be muscular (despite his beige trench coat obscuring most of his physique to Neiro and any possible nearby observer), and Loki was more on the scrawny side and shorter than Horus.